HomecareHomebase/azure-bake/ingredient/ingredient-apim-api/README.md

                              # before creating the APIM api/policy/etc.
                              # You might be deploying a new API in this recipe, which could take 30-120s to become online.
                              # This setting lets us wait for new APIs to be online
+  forceWait: <boolean>       # forces bake to wait the `apiWaitSeconds` value even if the API exists.
+Useful for allowing a
+                             # k8s service deployment to update when using the same version.
   apiRetries: <number>       # number of times the ingredient will retry to add the API
   apiRetryWaitTime: <number> # seconds between retries
 ```